istio/istio.io/content/en/blog/2024/v1-apis/index.md

     _There is not a strong use case for making this configurable through the Telemetry API._

-Please share your feedback on any of the above fields by creating [issues](https://github.com/istio/istio/issues).
+Please share any feedback on these fields by [creating issues on GitHub](https://github.com/istio/istio/issues).

 ## Overview of Istio CRDs